U.K. Prime Minister's Brother Resigns From Government

-Boris Johnson‘s younger brother, Jo Johnson, has resigned from his roles as Member of Parliament and the U.K’s business minister, saying he has been “torn between family loyalty and the national interest.”
+Boris Johnson‘s younger brother, Jo Johnson, has resigned from his roles as Member of Parliament and cabinet minister, saying he has been “torn between family loyalty and the national interest.”

 His announcement appeared on Twitter on Thursday morning.
 He said there was an “unresolvable tension” and that it was time to hand over his roles.

-It came after his brother, the U.K. prime minister, faced a double defeat in Parliament on Wednesday, after 21 members of Johnson’s own party joined oppositions lawmakers to pass a bill to prevent a “no-deal” Brexit on Oct.
+It came after his brother, the U.K. prime minister, faced a double defeat in Parliament on Wednesday, after 21 members of Johnson’s own party joined opposition lawmakers to pass a bill to prevent a “no-deal” Brexit on Oct.
 31, and later turned down Boris Johnson’s request for a new election.

-The votes Conservatives Party “rebels” who voted against the government included senior members such as former cabinet ministers Philip Hammond, Kenneth Clarke, Oliver Letwin and David Gauke––along with Winston Churchill’s grandson Nicholas Soames.
+The Conservatives Party “rebels” who voted against the government included senior members such as former cabinet ministers Philip Hammond, Kenneth Clarke, Oliver Letwin and David Gauke––along with Winston Churchill’s grandson Nicholas Soames.
 They were expelled from the party as a result.

+In response to his tweet, Gauke said: “Lots of MPs have had to wrestle with conflicting loyalties in recent weeks.
+None more so than Jo.”

 Jo Johnson voted to remain in the E.U. in the 2016 Brexit referendum––even as his brother helped lead the campaign to leave.
 He resigned from his position in Theresa May’s government last year due to his opposition to the Brexit deal she agreed with with Brussels.
+He called her Brexit plans delusional.

-He then re-joined the government after his brother was elected the new leader of the Conservative Party.
+He re-joined the government after his brother was elected the new leader of the Conservative Party in July.
+He was appointed as a minister of state within the Department for Education and the Department for Business, Energy and Industrial Strategy.

 Writing in Medium last November, he said: “To those who say that is an affront to democracy given the 2016 result, I ask this.
 Is it more democratic to rely on a three year old vote based on what an idealised Brexit might offer, or to have a vote based on what we know it does actually entail?”